Introduction to paramedic services

 Does Halton Region Paramedic Services provide CPR training?

 Halton Paramedic Services offers CPR training to any community group of 10 or more people.
 All CPR courses focus on the five links in the Chain of Survival.
-To learn more about CPR training and how you can arrange for a training course, call 311.
+To learn more about CPR training and how you can arrange for a training course, dial 311.

 How can I find out more about becoming a paramedic?